flaneurette/Emergency-USB-Kit/README.md

 - Test before emergency: Verify your USB boots successfully on at least one computer
 - Update schedule: Refresh your kit every 6 months for latest drivers and security patches

 > NOTE: SLC NAND outperforms many newer USB sticks.
 Some SLC NAND sticks can survive 25+ years.
 But they might be more expensive and have less storage.
 If you can get them, do it.
+Especially for sensitive files, such as: password databases, keys, documents, etc.

 ## Recommended USB Structure